-There are two titans of web analytics—Google and Yandex—and with Yandex Metrica you are presented with a very Russian take on Google Analytics.
+There are two titans of web analytics—Google and Yandex—and with Yandex Metrica, you are presented with a very Russian take on Google Analytics.
 Both are strong metrics for businesses to use to get insight into their online audience, measure performance, and make data-informed decisions.
 But which one is right for you?

-In this post we will look at the essential features, interface, compatibility, tracking options, privacy policies, and pricing of each of the platforms so that marketers, web analysts, and SEOs can make the right decision.
+In this post, we will look at the essential features, interface, compatibility, tracking options, privacy policies, and pricing of each of the platforms so that marketers, web analysts, and SEOs can make the right decision.

 Key Features Overview